rafalp/Misago/dev-docs/plugins/hooks/check-change-private-thread-owner-permission-hook.md

 # `check_change_private_thread_owner_permission_hook`

-This hook allows plugins to extend or replace the logic for checking whether a user has permission to change a private thread’s owner.
+This hook allows plugins to extend or replace the logic for checking whether a user has permission to change a private thread's owner.

 ## Location